rohitjha/brainfuck/README.md

 $ make install (as root/superuser)

-$ make clean (to remove temporary files and the executable in the current directory)

-To deinstall/uninstall, run this command as root/superuser:
+To uninstall, run this command as root/superuser:

 $ make uninstall